jonnonz1/nz-statute-book/acts/public/1977/remuneration-authority-act-1977.md

     (iii) the leader of the official Opposition:
     (iv) the Chief Executive of the Parliamentary Service; and (b) by publishing it in the Gazette not later than 14 days after the date on which a copy of it is given to the Prime Minister.
-(2) See section 8(6) of the Members of Parliament (Remuneration and Services) Act 2013 (which provides that a determination under section 8 of that Act is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements)).
+(2) See section 71(5) of the Parliament Act 2025 (which provides that a determination under section 71 of that Act is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements)).

 ### 17 Provisions relating to Parliamentary and judicial superannuation
 (1) Any determination under section 12(1)﻿(b) or section 12B(2)﻿(a) may contain provisions which modify, or are to apply instead of, provisions of the Government Superannuation Fund Act 1956.